 Sometimes you just meet someone and connect – that’s the case with Ishita from Italophilia.
 I was following her blog, which, by the way, is amazing, and then found her on social media.
-I guess I loved her story, a woman from India who loves Italy and was intrigued by that.
-After following her for so long, I thought she fit a profile of sorts that you – our subscriber and followers – might find interesting too.
+I guess I loved her story, a woman from India who loves Italy, and was intrigued by that.
+After following her for so long, I thought she fit a profile of sorts that you – our subscribers and followers – might find interesting too.

 So What is Italophilia?

 Ishita indicates on her blog’s “About” page – “I chose the name, Italophilia for my blog because it defines me completely!”
 I, personally love that statement!
 Here is Wikipedia’s definition of the word.
 I find it interesting… If Gary and I weren’t Italian citizens, would we be considered Italophilia’s too?

 Instead of Ishita writing a post, I thought I’d mix things up a bit and ask her a few direct questions about her.
 She was kind enough to answer the following questions and I am very excited to share them with you.
 I even coaxed a few photos from her!

 During our recent survey, several of our readers asked us to include some posts or interviews about people who have made the move to Italy or who share our love for Italy.
 We listened.
 Here is the second in what we hope will be many guest posts to follow.Hope you enjoy her story – Ilene

 Hi everyone, I’m so excited to be on Our Italian Journey.
 Thanks to Ilene and Gary for giving me an opportunity to connect with more Italophiles here.